 Based on publications of art historians such as Gerd Woll who specialise in Munch’s artworks and using information available on the Munch website, the fellows roughly separated his many artworks into four categories, each category representing different periods of his career.
 The first category contains artwork from the early period of Munch’s career, when he followed the established, more traditional practices, whilst the second category shows the development of Munch’s own style and establishment as an artist with e.g. his artwork collection called “the Frieze of Life” that “The Scream” is part of.
 The third category contains his monumental public artworks that you can find in the Aula of the University of Oslo and at the Freia Chocolate Factory, and the last category is the artworks from the later period of his career.
 Jan Cutajar wants to emphasise that this is a loose categorisation based on Munch’s lifetime as an artist and it must be kept in mind that he reworked the same motifs many times during his career and tracking those changes could be another way to look at his works.
 They have also been thinking of a third way to group paintings, by theme, as in the Munch Museum’s public database.
 The bottom line is that the CHANGE fellows’ work does not feature a definitive grouping of his paintings, but with using machine learning methods they will try to classify Munch paintings from a different period into one of the periods they have already defined.
 If their method works well, they can apply them to other kinds of categorisations and identify artists with machine learning methods.

-Below you can see the schematic of the machine learning classification method.
+In the image on top you can see the schematic of the machine learning classification method.
 For the machine learning classification model, the images are split into training and test sets.
 For both sets PHOG (pyramid histogram of gradients) features are computed and these are used for the classification.
 Finally after performing k-fold cross validation, the model is tested on the test set.